ros2-forest/forest/examples/mnist_bnn/README.md

 ### Accuracy Results

-The following table shows the accuracy observed on the entire MNIST test dataset of the Digilent Zybo Z7-20 FPGA, and of the Intel Core i7-6500U processor:
+The following table shows the accuracy observed on the entire MNIST test dataset (10,000 images) of the Digilent Zybo Z7-20 FPGA, and of the Intel Core i7-6500U processor:

 | Device | Accuracy |